camaraproject/RegionDeviceCount/README.md

 * Location: virtually

 ## Meetings
 * Meetings will be held virtually.
-The next meeting will be on Friday, May 10th.
+The next meeting will be on Friday, Aug 2nd.
 * Schedule: Biweekly on Friday, 17:00 CST / 11:00 CET
 * Meeting link: https://teams.live.com/meet/9581805015812?p=W3PZd0mzDpWu5VIK